-Romance & Relationship · Fraud Guide
+Romance & Relationships · Fraud Guide

-Friendship / Social Media Scam
+Friendship / Social Media Scams

 Also known as: Facebook Friend Scam, Social Media Con, Platonic Catfishing